jobiewong/vesper-zed/README.md

 ## About

 A simple port of the [Vesper](https://github.com/raunofreiberg/vesper) and [Vesper Light](https://github.com/samueldsr99/vesper-light) themes for Zed.
+Credit goes to the original authors, [Rauno Freiberg](https://github.com/raunofreiberg) and [samueldr99](https://github.com/samueldsr99).

 ## Usage